Carnikava: Culture

-A notable symbol and long-time culinary specialty of Carnikava has been grilled lamprey, which is also pictured on the coat of arms of the parish.
-Carnikava lamprey has been awarded the Protected geographical indication seal of the European Union and is included into the Latvian Intangible Cultural Heritage list.
+A notable symbol and long-time culinary specialty of Carnikava has been grilled river lamprey, which is also pictured on the coat of arms of Carnikava Parish and the former Carnikava Municipality.
+Lamprey caught and/or prepared in Carnikava was awarded the Protected Geographical Indication seal of the European Union in 2015 and is included into the Latvian Intangible Cultural Heritage list since 2019.
+Since 2001 or 2002, an annual Lamprey Festival (Nēģu svētki) is held in Carnikava on the third Saturday of August to mark the first haul of lamprey after the start of the season on August 1.